NenadPantelic/Voice-assistant/README.md

 - messages: a dictionary that holds messages when command is successfully executed, and when execution failed (with language choice)
 - descriptions: descriptions of the command on every possible operating language

-# Usage
+## How command is determined?
-In this section, it will be described how to say commands, so that assistant recognizes them without doubt.
+In this subsection, it will be described how to say commands, so that assistant recognizes them without doubt.
-As it was described in the previous section when you say some command, the text is processed and the command is determined.
+As it was described in the previous subsection when you say some command, the text is processed and the command is determined.
 It is very important whether process_input_text is true or not.
 For command where process_input_text is true, recognized text (after obligatory processing - removal of usual words and punctuation), is being processed so keywords are removed.
 Everything that "survives" this processing is being regarded as an argument to the execution method.
 One example could look like this:
 Let's say you want to know what is the weather forecast in Denver (USA).
 We will use english-case scenario.
 Command that does that has true value for process_input_text.
 Keywords for this command are: